pns-isa-devops/projet-isa-devops-20-team-H-20/j2e/README.md

 To install Jenkins you need docker.
 Run the following commands :

 - `docker pull jenkins/jenkins`
-- `docker run --name my-jenkins -p 8080:8080 -p 50000:50000 jenkins/jenkins`
+- `docker run -v jenkins:/var/jenkins_home/ --name my-tomee-jenkins -p 8083:8080 -p 50000:50000 jenkins/jenkins`

-- Then go to localhost:8080 (or ip if under docker toolbox).
+- Then go to localhost:8083 (or ip if under docker toolbox).
 - Enter the password given in the comand prompt.
+- Install default plugins
+- Crate user, example :
+  - Damien
+  - password
 - Go to Jenkins main page > Administrer Jenkins > Configuration globale des outils
   - Under Maven click "Ajouter Maven", maven 3.6.3 in name and install from Apache
   - Save
 - If repository is private :
   - Return to the command prompt
-  - `docker exec -it my-jenkins /bin/bash`
+  - `docker exec -it my-tomee-jenkins /bin/bash`
   - `ssh-keygen -t rsa -C "your_email@example.com"` then enter then enter then enter
   - `cat /var/jenkins_home/.ssh/id_rsa.pub`
   - copy the key